Clearing by clicking

 Clearing the rendering context with random colors

-This example provides a simple illustration of how to combine WebGL and user interaction.
+This example provides an illustration of how to combine WebGL and user interaction.
 Every time the user clicks the canvas or the button, the canvas is cleared with a new randomly chosen color.

 Note how we embed the WebGL function calls inside the event handler function.